Spending time outside the home

-If you’re still quite active and mobile, you might also like to consider volunteering for a local charity.
-Most high streets have charity shops and you may be able to volunteer to help out for a few hours a week.
+If you’re still quite active and mobile, you might like to volunteer for a local charity.
+Most high streets have charity shops and you may be able to help out for a few hours a week.
 You’ll be able to meet new people and keep busy, while helping others at the same time.

 Other options might include volunteering at a local Citizens Advice service, or helping at the local hospital or animal shelter.
 You can search for volunteering opportunities in your area at:

 - Volunteering England